Undev/redmine_context_menu_watchers/README.md

 The plugin extends the issue context menu with several watchers-related items that allow you to perform batch operations on the selected issues:
 ![watchers context menu](watchers_context_menu_1.PNG)

-* **Watch** - adds the current user as a watcher of the selected issues
-* **Unwatch** - removes the current user from the list of watchers of the selected issues
-* **Add watchers** - allows you to select project members to be added as watchers of the selected issues
+* **Add watchers** - allows you to select project members to be added as watchers of the selected issues.
 * **Delete watchers** - allows you to select project members to be removed from the list of watchers of the selected issues.

 All the issues selected for the **Add watchers** / **Delete watchers** batch operations must belong to the same project.
 Clicking **Add watchers** or **Delete watchers** opens a new Redmine page where all project members are listed: